-These rechargeable hearing aids are for people with mild to severe hearing loss.
+These hearing aids are for people with mild to severe hearing loss.
 They come in several styles.
 Some are rechargeable and others use disposable batteries.

-They come with Oticon’s Tinnitus SoundSupport.
-They play relief sounds that can be used to mask and diminish the sounds caused by tinnitus.
+These hearing aids come with Oticon’s Tinnitus SoundSupport.
+They play customizable relief sounds that can be used to mask and diminish the sounds caused by tinnitus.
 These relief sounds include ocean waves and white noise.

-You control the sound through the Oticon ON app, which is available for iPhone and Android.
+You control the sound through the Oticon ON app, which is available for iOS and Android devices.
 The app can also be used to play music, podcasts, and relaxation guides.

 According to the manufacturer, Oticon More hearing aids support brain health and increase speech understanding by supplying more sound to the brain.
 They do this through a network embedded in the chip.
 This network can identify over 12 million sounds.